wp-plugins/toolbar-removal-completely-disable/readme.txt

 2. Delete ToolBar Removal from Menu Plugins of Control Panel.
 = Installation Trick =
 A neat trick is to put this single file (not its parent directory) in the wp-content/mu-plugins directory (create it if not exists) so you won't even have to enable it, it will be loaded by default.

+Before install this plugin, on WordPress 3.1+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> Show Admin Bar -> when viewing site -> in DashBoard

+Before install this plugin, on WordPress 3.3+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> ToolBar -> Show ToolBar when viewing site
 = Troubleshooting =
 If all else fails and your site is broken remove directly via ftp on your host space /home/your-wp-install-dir/wp-content/plugins/wp-toolbar-removal/
 == Frequently Asked Questions ==
-disable admin bar or toolbar on personal options turn off only theme integration, but not remove code, without minimizing memory consumption ...
+disable admin bar or toolbar on personal options turn off only theme integration but not remove code without minimizing memory consumption and speedup loading of control panel

 [Goodbye Admin Bar, Hello ToolBar](http://digwp.com/2012/01/goodbye-admin-bar-hello-toolbar/) Posted on: January 13, 2012 by Jeff Starr